-Sanford has a vacancy rate of 44%, compared to 9% in Broome County.
-Some level of vacancy is desired because it provides an opportunity for new residents to locate within the town; about 9% of the vacant units are for rent or sale.
-Sanford has a large number of vacation homes compared to the rest of the county; the majority of vacant units (83%) are residences being used for seasonal, recreational, or occassional use.
-About 7% of the vacant units were classified as "other", including units being held off the market for various reasons.
+Sanford has a relatively high vacancy rate (43%) compared to other municipalities in the county.
+Some level of vacancy is desired because it provides an opportunity for new residents to locate within the town, however, only about 9% of the vacant units are for rent or sale.
+The majority of vacant units (79%) are residences being used for seasonal, recreational, or occassional use.